protoconf/protoconf/docs/index.md

 * **Automated validation**
   Config follows a fully-typed (Protobuf) schema.
 This allows writing validation code in Starlark, to verify your configuration before it is committed.

+### What is protoconf

+Protoconf is a configuration management framework.
+We call it a framework because it provides a platform to manage the entire life cycle of configuration files (configs).
+Protoconf is a tool to aid in the specification and distribution of configs.
+The goals of specification are to be robust, composable, and less error-prone.
+The goals of distribution are to reach all of your machines quickly, reliably, and to be highly available even in disaster scenarios.

+### When should you use Protoconf?

+- [x] You need to update and distribute configuration dynamically, often to a large number of hosts or services.
+- [x] You want to write your configuration with code.
+- [x] You need change history.
+- [x] You want to code review config changes.
+- [x] You want validation that config changes conform to a schema and do not violate invariants that you define.
+- [x] You want to canary (test) config changes before distributing them to production.
+- [x] You can tolerate eventual consistency; config updates are not atomic w.r.t. different consumers.
+- [x] You don't need config updates to propagate to your consumers within a certain SLA.
+- [x] Your configs are reasonably small
+- [x] You don't need very frequent config updates, more than about once every 5 mins.

+### How Protoconf works

 #### Configuration update flow

 <div align="center">